 • Discuss situations that you could use a system of equations to solve.
-Ex: Which cell phone company has the best cost based on a certain attributes, such as speed, number of minutes, amount of data, etc.
+Ex: Which cell phone company is the best cost based on a certain attribute such as: speed, number of minutes, amount of data, etc.

-· Have students explain their reasoning and method to solve a non-mathematical problem
+Have students explain their reasoning and method to solve real-world and mathematical problems.

-Concepts within Unit # 3 Link to TEKS Success Criteria for this concept Concept #1: Representing Systems of Equations Verify a coordinate pair is a solution to system of equations by checking to make sure is satisfies both equations.
+Concepts within Unit # 3 Success Criteria for this concept Link to TEKS Concept #1: Representing Systems of Equations Verify a coordinate pair is a solution to system of equations by checking to make sure is satisfies both equations.
 TEKS: A.2I, A.3F, A.3G Recognize the solution to a system of linear equations is the point of intersection of the two lines.
-Write a system of equations from a graph, table or verbal description.
+Write a system of equations from a graph, table, or verbal description.
 Graph a system of linear equation and if the lines intersect identify the point of intersection as the solutions.
 Graph a system of linear equations and if the lines are parallel identify that there is no solution.
 Graph a system of linear equations and if the lines coincide determine that there are infinitely many solutions.
 Make the connection between the solution from the graph and the solution from a table.
-Estimate the solution to a graphed systems of equations.
+Estimate the solution to a graph of systems of linear equations.
 Estimate using technology the solution to a graphed system of equations.
 Describe the meaning of a solution to a graphed system of equation that describes a real-world situation.
-Concept #2: Solving Systems of Equations TEKS: A.2I, A.3F, A.3G, A.5C Make connections between solving systems with models and solving systems algebraically Solve systems of equations using substitution and by elimination.
+Concept #2: Solving Systems of Equations TEKS: A.2I, A.3F, A.3G, A.5C Make connections between solving systems with models and solving systems algebraically.
+Solve systems of equations using substitution and by elimination.
 Solve systems algebraically that have no solutions or infinitely many solutions.
 Solve systems written in function notation.
 Choose the best method (table, graph, elimination, substitution) to solve a system of equations.
 Analyze the reasonableness of the solution to a system of equations.
 Concept #3: Systems of Linear Inequalities Verify a solution to a system of linear inequalities.
 TEKS: A.3H Graph a system of two linear inequalities in mathematical situations.
 Graph a system of two linear inequalities in real-world situations.

-Unit 5: Operations of Polynomial Functions
+Unit 4: Operations of Polynomial Functions

 Estimated Date Range: Jan.
-4 - Jan.
-31 Estimated Time Frame: 19 days
+9 - Feb.
+5 Estimated Time Frame: 19 days

 In this unit, students will apply their prior knowledge of operations of numbers to operations of polynomials including monomials.
 In middle school students applied properties, including the distributive property, associative and commutative properties, and used these properties to generate equivalent expressions.
-Students will add and subtract polynomials, multiply monomials and polynomials, divide polynomials and monomials and factor trinomials.
-The focus will be on operations of polynomials of degree one and two.
+Students will add and subtract polynomials, multiply monomials and polynomials, divide polynomials and monomials and factor polynomials.
+The focus will be on operations of polynomials of degree one and two and laws of exponents.
 Instruction will closely follow the CRA model.
 Students will first perform operations of polynomials using algebra tiles, then transition to operations using area models and pictorial representations and lastly perform operations using algebraic methods.